umcu/clinlp/docs/source/getting_started.md

 entity_matcher.load_concepts(concepts)
 ```

 The above code adds three concepts to be matched (`prematuriteit`, `hypotensie`, and `veneus_infarct`), along with synonyms to match.
 Additionally, it configures the entity matcher on how to perform the matching.
-We have here configured the entity matcher to matches against the `NORM` attribute by default, which it finds in the `Token.norm_` property the `clinlp_normalizer` set earlier.
-The `fuzzy` parameter specifies how much the the concept text and the real text can differ (based on the edit distance).
+We have here configured the entity matcher to match against the `NORM` attribute by default, which it finds in the `Token.norm_` property the `clinlp_normalizer` set earlier.
+The `fuzzy` parameter specifies how much the concept text and the real text can differ (based on the edit distance).
 Some settings are overruled at the `Term` level.
 For instance, the `proximity=1` parameter for `bd verlaagd` specifies that at most one token may skipped between the words `bd` and `verlaagd`.

 If we now process a piece of text, we can see that the entity recognizer has recognized some entities: